-Beyond great digital strategy and content designed to inspire interactions, it’s important to remember additional variables may impact interaction numbers: team performance, number of games, audience size, access, sharing of content by high-profile followers and student-athletes, limits placed on content by coaching staffs or admin, competition in market, controversy and other external factors.
+Beyond great digital strategy and content designed to inspire interactions, it’s important to recognize additional variables impact interaction numbers: team performance (!), brand history, fanbase enthusiasm, market competition, access/limits placed on content by coaches/admin and other external factors.

 How important are follower counts?